SchweizerischeBundesbahnen/atlas/documentation/gradle.md

 ### IntelliJ runner

-To start a SpringBoot App and to get full benefit of Gradle, we need to use the Gradle Runner instead of the SpringBoot Runner.
+To start a SpringBoot App and to get the full benefit of Gradle, we need to use the Gradle Runner instead of the SpringBoot Runner.
 The atlas Gradle runners are stored in **.idea/runConfigurations**.

 ### Enable Gradle Offline Mode